Lutheeshgoparapu/malaria-cell-recognition/README.md

 ## RESULT:
 The model's performance is evaluated through training and testing, and it shows potential for assisting healthcare professionals in diagnosing malaria more efficiently and accurately.

-Include your sample cell image input and output of your model.